-Applicants must submit a certification with their bid stating that applicant has a policy addressing sexual harassment prevention and that applicant provides sexual harassment training to all its employees on an annual basis that meets the Department of Labor's model policy and training standards.
-Bids that do not contain this certification will not be considered for awards; provided, however, that if applicant cannot make the certification, the applicant may provide a statement with its bids detailing the reasons why the certification cannot be made.
+By submitting this application, Applicants are certifying that Applicant has a policy addressing sexual harassment prevention and that applicant provides sexual harassment training to all its employees on an annual basis that meets the Department of Labor's model policy and training standards.
+If Applicant cannot make the certification, the Applicant may provide an explanatory statement with its bids detailing the reasons why the certification cannot be made.